 Plan in advance how you’re going to travel

-Airlines have rules they need to follow for transporting animals, and unless you’re emigrating or relocating you don’t want to put your pooch or kitty through the unnecessary stress.
+Airlines have rules they need to follow for transporting animals, and unless you’re emigrating or relocating, you don’t want to put your dog or cat through the unnecessary stress.

-When travelling by plane, train or ferry (PDF 91.7 KB), you should always contact the company you’re travelling with to confirm their pet travel policies, remember, there are different rules for assistance dogs too.
+When travelling by plane, train or ferry, you should always contact the company you’re travelling with to confirm their pet travel policies.
+Remember, there are different rules for assistance dogs too.

-Pets can become very anxious and nervous when travelling, there will be new noises, smells and you won’t always be able to comfort them while they travel, depending on where they are located.
-You should consider this before you plan to either take your animal with you, or you could leave them in the care of someone you trust.
+Pets can become very anxious and nervous when travelling.
+There will be new noises and smells, and you won’t always be able to comfort them while they travel, depending on where they're located.
+Consider this before you plan to travel, and chat to your vet for advice.

 If you’re going to fly, you can take your assistance dog in the cabin of the plane when travelling with an airline that has an operating licence issued by an EU country.